 From cribs, prams and car seats to bottles, nappies and toys, welcoming a bundle of joy will be pricey.
 The Money Advice Service have a handy Baby Cost Calculator for planning the initial costs for a new baby and to help you budget your spending effectively.

-10. Leisure and days out
+10. Leisure expenses

 During half-term and holidays children will want to be entertained.
 A day out to the zoo, soft-play or simply going to the cinema can be costly.
 Put together a fun activities calendar with your little one(s) and use this as a way to plan your budget too.
 Don’t forget, there’s always 2-4-1 vouchers and discounted tickets that can help you save a little extra.